YoungHu2023/cse15l-lab-reports/lab5.md

 I got this result when I was running a correct implementation of ListExamples.java in `grade.sh`.
 Why is the score not correct?
 ![Image](bug.png)
-My speculation would be that the
+My speculation would be that the test is not running correctly.
 Thank you!

 Comment ···